 Cruises from Tidal River within Wilsons Prom reach Skull Rock and take in plenty more alluring scenery.
 Explore it all on a day trip from Inverloch, just over an hour’s drive to Tidal River.

-Book now: BIG4 Inverloch Holiday Park.
+Nearby park: BIG4 Inverloch Holiday Park.

 As Melbourne’s first seaport, Williamstown has a rich past.
 And it retains that historical vibe through various maritime attractions coupled with bold heritage buildings that overlook its vibrant waterfront precinct.